Tuesday, December 24, 2019

 But by the time I graduated, I didn't choose to enter the art field, despite my having done quite well at my internship and my school's having a great placement program.
 I felt that having the pressure to create every day--for some soulless ad agency, no doubt--would take all the joy out of it.
 I might have been right, but as I entered a succession of service-industry jobs, I didn't spend much of my spare time indulging in that joy.

 I find myself filling my spare time with non-productive (and even counter-productive) things like watching television or playing video games.
-I make time to hang out with friends or check my social media accounts, and I do write (although I also don't do that as often as I'd like or feel I should, although the very high number of blogs that had a flurry of posts at the beginning and then went completely dark would indicate I'm certainly not alone, there).
+I make time to hang out with friends or check my social media accounts, and I do write (and I also don't do that as often as I'd like or feel I should, although the very high number of blogs out there that had a flurry of posts at the beginning and then went completely dark would indicate I'm certainly not alone).
 But why don't I make time to create art?
 I managed to do three whole drawings for Inktober's 31 days, even though, as a kid, I would empty ball point pens with regularity.

 When I see artists at work, I watch with fascination, just as people watch with fascination to see me at work (with this in mind, I have sometimes taken a sketch pad to a public space just to entertain folks and keep myself motivated, but I don't do that often enough).
 I feel inspired by them, and awfully jealous that they seem to have that drive that I have found lacking in myself.
 Just to get some sort of "art" going, I will sometimes fill in designs in those popular coloring books for adults.
 It's fun, but I always feel a little ashamed, thinking I should be producing those designs, not just filling them in.
 I have the ability, after all.